SouthKartman/Social/README.md

 ## Notes

-Create your own store with ShopIT - a place for convenient shopping and effective management!
+Create your own store with Social Template - a place for convenient shopping and effective management!

+<br><br><br>